MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-adoption-roadmap-system-oversight.md

 - Review what the process to request a user license, including any prerequisites.
 - Clarify whether self-service licensing purchasing is enabled.
-- Confirm whether Power BI Pro and Power BI Premium Per User trials are enabled or disabled.
+- Confirm whether Power BI Pro and Premium Per User trials are enabled or disabled.

 Considerations and key actions you can take to improve cost management: